caido/documentation/src/concepts/workflows.md

 There are three main types of Workflows, each of which are applied differently:

-1. `Passive Workflows` - will automatically trigger based on the conditions specified when creating the Workflow.
+1. `Passive Workflows` - will automatically trigger based on the specifications set when creating the Workflow.
-2. `Active Workflows` -  must be manually triggered and meet the conditions specified during creation.
+2. `Active Workflows` -  must be manually triggered.
-3. `Convert Workflows` - take strings as input, perform the specified modifications and then outputs the end result.
+3. `Convert Workflows` - will perform actions against user supplied input.

 ## Nodes: The Building Blocks of Workspaces